Deeptig9138/DSA-in-CPP/Basics/README.md

 - **Functions**
   Dive into defining and using functions to create reusable code, structure your program, and enhance readability.

-- **Binary Number System**
+- **Miscellaneous Concepts**
   Explore the binary representation of numbers, crucial for understanding bit-level operations and algorithm optimizations.
+Understand fundamental data types and how modifiers like `signed`, `unsigned`, `long`, and `short` alter their properties.

 - **Bitwise Operators**
   Learn operators like AND (`&`), OR (`|`), XOR (`^`), and shifts (`<<`, `>>`) to perform low-level operations efficiently.

-- **Data Types & Modifiers**
-  Understand fundamental data types and how modifiers like `signed`, `unsigned`, `long`, and `short` alter their properties.

 ---